DataStax-Academy/kubecon2020/README.md

 To find the UI for Grafana and Prometheus use the links page in your instance and click on the corresponding Grafana and Prometheus.

-If running on a local kind cluster navigate to prometheus.localhost:8080/dashboard/ and grafana.localhost:8080
+If running on a local kind cluster navigate to prometheus.localhost:8080 and grafana.localhost:8080

+For Grafana the login is
+username: admin
+password: secret

 # 2. Working with Data